Brittdrog/Drogemoller_lab_website/content/authors/djohnson/_index.md

 user_groups: ["Alumni"]
 ---

-Danielle Johnson is a PhD student at the University of Liverpool, UK, who has been awarded a Mitacs Globalink internship in the Drögemöller lab.
-She previously completed her MRes at King's College London and a BSc in Medical Sciences at the University of Exeter.
-She previously worked on the STAMPEDE trial at the Medical Research Council, London.
+Danielle Johnson performed a a Mitacs-Globalink UK-Canada PhD exchange in the Drögemöller Lab focusing on performing a systematic review and analysis of the use of polygenic scores in pharmacogenomics.